- Approved by:

 - Student Organizations – Campus Involvement and Leadership

-- Endorsed proposals should show that the activity to be funded 1) falls clearly within the college’s mission statement; and 2) augments the requestor’s educational experience.
+- Endorsed proposals should show that the activity to be funded 1) falls clearly within the university’s mission statement; and 2) augments the requestor’s educational experience.
 Any questions should be directed to the Vice President for Advancement.

-On-campus fundraising sales of sundry goods (e.g., poinsettias, pizzas, subs, candy bars) or solicitations of activity-based pledges for support (e.g., walk-a-thons) for college-related causes requires prior approval by the Vice President for Advancement.
+On-campus fundraising sales of sundry goods (e.g., poinsettias, pizzas, subs, candy bars) or solicitations of activity-based pledges for support (e.g., walk-a-thons) for university-related causes requires prior approval by the Vice President for Advancement.
 Requests to conduct these activities must be submitted in writing to the Vice President for Advancement at least one week in advance (note: approval from Student Life must be completed prior to this).

 Fundraising projects sponsored by students and directed toward the Calvin community exclusively require the approval of Student Senate.
 Requests to conduct these activities must be submitted in writing to Student Senate at least three weeks in advance.
 Student Senate must approve 2-3 projects per year.
 Similar to the process outlined in Section III above, Student Senate must solicit approval from the Office of Campus Involvement and Leadership and the Vice President for Student Life before soliciting approval from the Vice President of Advancement at least one week in advance.